Safenorsound/Movie-Search-React-App/README.md

-A React App utilizing a fetch request for a movie API.
+A React App/Component utilizing a fetch request for a movie API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).